 The above photo shows the Chicham village, near Spiti Valley in Himachal Pradesh, India.
-It was during the winter, and I had to increase the Exposure by two stops to get the whites and highlights properly exposed, for the scene.
+It was during the winter.
+I increased the exposure by two stops to get the whites and highlights properly exposed, for the scene.

 Histogram for the photo shown below:

 From the above histogram of the image, it is quite clear that the graph gets shifted towards the right side (whites and highlights region).
 It indicates that the above picture is a high key one.

 Let us have a look at another high key image of Grey Langur.
 It was photographed from Bandipur forest in Karnataka, India.
 The langur has a black face with a white hairy body.

 The background was white and I decided to overexpose the image by two stops so that the white hairs around its face gets blown out and only the details in the black face becomes visible.
 It made the image look more artistic, rather than the regular langur portraits.

 The Histogram for the Grey Langur shown above.
 Here, you can see some amount of details in the Blacks and Darks.
 It corresponds to the details in the Langur face.
 The peak on the right most side indicates that the majority of the tomes in the image fall in the Whites and Highlights region.

 High Key Photography Examples

 Few examples of High Key images given below:

 A high key approach to black and white landscape photography is shown above.